GarvVirmani/Pet-Adoption/README.md

 ## Getting Started

 To get started with this project, simply download or clone the repository to your local machine.
-You'll find two main files:
+You will find two main files:

 - `index.html` - This is the HTML file containing the structure of the webpage.
 - `style.css` - This is the CSS file containing the styles to make the webpage visually appealing.